 If you want to buy Domperidone or a generic Domperidone drug, speak to your doctor or compounding pharmacy.

-As Motilium Domperidone does not cross the blood brain barrier, it has fewer and milder side effects than other medication used for the same purpose.
-Information on domperidone side effects in breast-fed babies is hard to come by, presumably because they are rare or non-existent, as babies are only exposed to an extremely small amount via the breast milk.
+As Motilium Domperidone does not cross the blood-brain barrier, it has fewer and milder side effects than other medication used for the same purpose.
+Information on domperidone side effects in breastfed babies is hard to come by, presumably because they are rare or non-existent, as babies are only exposed to a tiny amount via the breast milk.

 By Gizelle Bichard

 Dr. Frank Nice Interview ~ Motilium Domperidone and Breastfeeding